A Machine Learning Approach to Classify Vortex Wakes of Energy Harvesting Oscillating Foils: Computational Methods

 The foil kinematics are defined by three parameters, namely pitch amplitude, $\theta_o$, heave amplitude, $h_o$, and reduced frequency, $fc/U_\infty$, where $c$ is the foil's chord length and $U_\infty$, the freestream velocity.
 To generate a range of energy harvesting vortex wake structures, $46$ unique kinematics are prescribed to a $10\%$ thick elliptical foil through numerical simulations.
 The foil motion is sinusoidal in pitch and heave, utilizing a range of frequencies and amplitudes previously established as effective at energy harvesting \cite{kindum2008, RibeiroFranck2020}.
 As opposed to an airfoil geometry, a thin elliptical foil is utilized as geometry has shown to have minor effects on efficiency \cite{Kim2017} and the fore-aft symmetry is desirable for harvesting energy from tidal flows.
 The kinematics with respect to time $t$ are described in lab-fixed coordinates as

 and

 where $h(t)$ and $\theta(t)$ are the prescribed heave and pitch motions, respectively, with pitching about the center-chord.
+The phase difference between pitch and heave is fixed at $\pi/2$, which is found to yield the optimal energy harvesting performance \cite{zhu2011}.
 At $t=0$ the foil is at the bottom of its heave stroke.
 Heave and pitch are changing simultaneously during foil motion, which creates a time-varying relative angle of attack with respect to the freestream flow given by

 with $\dot{h}(t)$ representing the time derivative of the heave motion.
 A characteristic relative angle of attack is evaluated when the foil is at maximum pitch and maximum heave velocity, which occurs at one quarter of the cycle period $T$, or